Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên13/08/2023

-Mr. Heng Ratana, Director General of the Cambodian Mine Action Center, said today, August 13, that the mine clearance force discovered more than 2,000 explosives inside the campus of a high school in Kratie province, according to AFP.
+Mr. Heng Ratana, Director General of the Cambodia Mine Action Center, said today, August 13, that the mine clearance force discovered more than 2,000 explosives inside the campus of a high school in Kratie province, according to AFP.

-Heng Ratana said the explosives were found after the school cleared land to expand a garden.
+Mr Heng Ratana said the explosives were found after the school cleared land to expand a garden.
 "The school has been temporarily closed," Heng Ratana said.

 Phát hiện hàng ngàn vật liệu chưa nổ tại một trường trung học ở Campuchia - Ảnh 1.

-Captured from Khmer Times clip
+Taken from Khmer Times clip

 The site was a military outpost during the war, and a clean-up operation in the area could uncover more, Heng Ratana said.

-Decades after a devastating conflict and US bombing campaign that began in the 1960s, Cambodia remains one of the most heavily bombed and mined countries in the world, according to AFP.
+Decades after a devastating conflict and US bombing campaign that began in the 1960s, Cambodia remains one of the most heavily bombed and mined countries in the world , according to AFP.

 The impact of the US bombing campaign and remaining minefields has long been tragically felt, with some 20,000 Cambodians killed over the past four decades after stepping on mines or bombs.